nyela20/SmartIJ/README.md

 - This application is made for Autocad user, I know they need to convert a .pdf file to a .xlsx file when they work

 Tutorial :
-  - READ THE SPECIFICATION FOR THE TUTORIAL, find the specification.pdf in the project root
+  - Read the spectification for the tutorial, find the specification.pdf in the project root